-Sr. Conditions Compliance Status as on No. 30.09.2024 importance in surrounding communities & Fodder support - The expenditure for fodder supporting activities was approx. 132.0 Lacs during FY 2024-25 till Sep'24, which was incurred by APSEZ.
-Grass Land development: 213 acres of gauchar land has been cleaned and allocated for Grass land development with strong Community Contribution and Mobilization.
+Sr. Conditions Compliance Status as on No. 30.09.2024 2.
+Tidal observation in creeks in and around APSEZ • APSEZ carried out the tidal observations at locations similar to 2017 in Kotdi, Baradimata, Navinal, Bocha and Khari creeks under the guidance of NCSCM.
+The observed tidal ranges indicate that the creeks experience normal tidal ranges, adequate for the growth of mangroves.
+The cost of the said activity was INR 1.0 Lacs.
+3. Removal of Algal and Prosopis growth from mangrove areas • Algal and Prosopis growth monitoring was done in and around mangrove area and algal encrustation was found in some of the mangrove areas, which has been removed manually.
+The cost of the said activity was Rs.
+80000 during FY 2023-24.
+The algal removal report was submitted during the last compliance report submission Oct'23 to Mar'24.
+4. Awareness of mangroves importance in surrounding communities • Submission Oct 23 to Mar 24.
+Adani Foundation - CSR Arm of Adani group has done awareness camps/activities created in the community regarding importance of mangroves.
+Adani Foundation provides Good Quality dry and green fodder to 25 Villages.
+Project is covering total 15005 Cattels and hence enhancing cattle productivity.
+Dry Fodder 10,90,875 Kg Green - 27,64,920 Kg.
+Awareness of mangroves importance in surrounding communities & Fodder support - The expenditure for fodder supporting activities was approx. 132.0 Lacs during FY 2024-25 till Sep'24, which was incurred by APSEZ.
+Grass Land development : 213 acres of gauchar land has been cleaned and allocated for Grass land development with strong Community Contribution and Mobilization.
 Other than this dedicated security guard with gate system deployed by APSEZ across the coastal area and no any unauthorized persons allowed within coastal as well as mangrove areas.
-APSEZ has celebrated the International Day for the Conservation of the Mangrove Ecosystem on 24th to 26th July 2024 to raise awareness of the importance of mangrove ecosystems as "a unique, special and vulnerable ecosystem".
-The report for the same is attached as Annexure -1. iii.
-Ensure that mouths of all the creeks are kept open to ensure flushing of the creeks.
-Annexure - 2.To comply with the GCZMA recommendations regarding mangrove monitoring at every 2 years, presently APSEZ has awarded the work order to NCSCM, Chennai vide order no. 4802055905, dated 24/09/2024 with cost 45.87 Lacs for mangrove mapping in and around APSEZ March 2021 to March 2023.
-The said work will be undertaken by NCSCM
+APSEZ has celebrated the International Day for the Conservation of the Mangrove Ecosystem with coordination of Adani Foundation from 24th to 26th July 2024 to raise awareness of the importance of mangrove ecosystems as "a unique, special and vulnerable ecosystem".
+The report for the same is attached as Annexure - 2 .
+Refer CSR report attached as Annexure - 3 . moni ordei toring at every 2 to NCSCM, Ch yea 1en MA recommendations regarding mangrove irs, presently APSEZ has awarded the work nai vide order no. 4802055905, dated 5.87 Lacs for mangrove mapping in and